Mortein/ZoomZoom/README.md

 # ZoomZoom

-Schedule Zoom to connect to meetings.
+Schedule and connect to Zoom meetings.

 ## Install